Best Indian Restaurants in London

 Rising from Humble Origins

 Indian food remained a relatively niche dining experience in London throughout the nineteenth and twentieth centuries.
-The cuisine really started to gain in popularity, however, after World War II, when British subjects from South Asia began to move to the United Kingdom, particularly from Punjab, Bengal, and Gujarat.
-Soon, London began to see more Indian restaurants, initially catering largely to the South Asian diaspora, but eventually attracting, too, the wider British public.
+The cuisine really started to gain in popularity, however, after World War II, when British subjects from South Asia began moving to the United Kingdom, particularly from Punjab, Bengal, and Gujarat.
+Soon, London began to see more Indian restaurants, initially catering largely to the South Asian diaspora, but eventually attracting the wider British public.

 Later, in the 1970s and 1980s, “curry houses” became an essential part of the British dining experience.
-Often these restaurants would serve a British version of Indian dishes, for example, chicken tikka masala was purportedly invented in Britain based on flavour profiles from other traditional dishes enjoyed by the British population.
+Often, these restaurants would serve a British version of Indian dishes; for example, chicken tikka masala was purportedly invented in Britain based on flavour profiles from other traditional dishes enjoyed by the local population.

-Nowadays, London has some of the world’s most brilliant Indian restaurants, ranging from fine dining to street food.
-If you are an Indian food enthusiast have a look below for some of London’s most celebrated Indian restaurants!
+Nowadays, London has some of the world’s most sumptuous Indian restaurants, ranging from fine dining to street food.
+If you are an Indian food enthusiast, read on for some of London’s most celebrated Indian restaurants!

 Amaya, Belgravia